tingard/IRIS-front-end/README.md

 Navigate to your IRIS directory, then `yarn install` will install dependencies

-The best way to get started is to run `yarn start-dev`, which will start a server using nodemon to watch for file changes and perform linting and compiling automagically.
+The best way to get started is to run `yarn start`, which will start a server using nodemon to watch for file changes and perform linting and compiling automagically.

 Other running options can be used, check `package.json` for the list.